Submitted by Gordon Hospital

 According to the American Cancer Society, Melanoma can almost always be cured in its early stages, but it is likely to spread to other parts of the body if it is not caught early.
-Gordon Hospital, in partnership with Skin Cancer & Cosmetic Dermatology Center, will observe National Healthy Skin Month by offering free melanoma skin cancer screenings on Monday, Nov.
-5, from 3:30 to 5:30 p.m. at Gordon Hospital.
+In observance of National Healthy Skin Month, Gordon Hospital, in partnership with Skin Cancer & Cosmetic Dermatology Center, will offer free melanoma skin cancer screenings on Monday, Nov.
+4, from 3:30 to 5:30 p.m. at the Harris Radiation Therapy Center at Gordon Hospital.
 Please call (706) 602-7800, ext.
-2305 to reserve a screening time.
+2305, to reserve a screening time.

 Skin cancer is the most common of all cancers.
 It accounts for nearly half of all cancers in the United States.
 The following is a list of risk factors for skin cancer:

 Unprotected and/or excessive exposure to the sun

 Occupational exposures to coal tar, pitch, creosote, arsenic compounds, or radium

 It is important to be aware of signs and symptoms of skin cancer.
 If you are experiencing any of the following you should not delay being checked by a physician.

 Any change on the skin, especially in the size or color of a mole or other darkly pigmented growth or spot, or a new growth